Phantasy Star 0

 Licensed by Nintendo Screen

-The international version adds a "Licensed by Nintendo" screen.
+The international versions adds a "Licensed by Nintendo" screen.
 Furthermore, the US version adds a "Online Interaction Not Rated by the ESRB" notice to the bottom screen.

-The background music used for the game's opening is different between the Japanese and International version.
-The Japanese version uses "Makenai Kokoro" by Hatsune Okumura, while its International version reuses the game's original Title theme as its Opening theme.
-Furthermore, the bottom screen is used to display the game's Opening credits in the Japanese version while the International version uses the same background displayed on the bottom screen which is normally used for other instances of animated cutscenes in the game.
+The background music used for the game's opening is different between the Japanese and international versions.
+The Japanese version uses "Makenai Kokoro" by Hatsune Okumura, while the international versions reuse the game's original title theme as its opening theme.
+Furthermore, the bottom screen is used to display the game's opening credits in the Japanese version while the international versions use the same background displayed on the bottom screen which is normally used for other instances of animated cutscenes in the game.

-As the title theme used in the Japanese version is used as the opening theme for the International version a new theme is used for the International version's title screen.
-As is present in the title screen and opening video as well, this game was the first game to begin the trend of removing the game's Katakana spelling from the International version's logo.
+As the title theme used in the Japanese version is used as the opening theme for the international versions, a new theme is used for the international versions' title screen.
+As is present in the title screen and opening video as well, this game was the first game to begin the trend of removing the game's Katakana spelling from the international versions' logo.

 The Japanese version has a lot of items based off of Nintendo properties such as Zelda, Mario, and Metroid.
 These were removed from the international versions.

-Furthermore, since the game supports cross-region Multiplayer with the Japanese version, if a Japanese version player with one of such item plays with an International version player, the model of the item will appear differently on other player's screen.
+Furthermore, since the game supports cross-region Multiplayer with the Japanese version, if a Japanese version player with one of such item plays with a player from the international versions, the model of the item will appear differently on the other player's screen.

 The game has a system wherein players could obtain special items by inputting a special code into a Vending Machine.
-All the Item Codes were changed in the International version and some items in this system were removed and replaced with other items.
+All the Item Codes were changed in the international versions and some items in this system were removed and replaced with other items.